rmcomplexity/blog/_posts/2020-12-01-introduction-to-python-logging.md

 > Create loggers with custom names using `__name__` to avoid collision and for
 > granular configuration.

-Keeping in mind there's a logger hierarchy is a good idea because of how log messages are passed around.
 When using a logger the message's level is checked against the logger's `level` attribute if it's the same or above then the log message is passed to the logger that's being used and every parent **unless** one of the logger in the hierarchy sets `propagate` to `False` -- *by default `propagate` is set to `True`* --.

-## How to configure loggers
+## How to configure loggers, formatters, filters and handlers

-We've talked about using `basicConfig` to configure the root logger but there are [other ways][logging-config-options] to configure custom logger.
+We've talked about using `basicConfig` to configure a logger but there are [other ways][logging-config-options] to configure loggers.
-The most popular way of logging configuration is using a [`dictConfig`][logging-dictconfig].
+The recommended way of creating a logging configuration is using a [`dictConfig`][logging-dictconfig].
 The examples in this article will show three different variations (code, `fileConfig` and `dictConfig`), feel free to use whatever is better for your project.

-Python's logging is build in a modular manner.
-A **logger** is the interface our application will use and consists of **formatters**, **filters** and **handlers**.
-As we learned before python's logging library already comes with some useful default values which makes defining our own formatters, filters and handlers optional.
+As we've learned before python's logging library already comes with some useful default values, which makes defining our own formatters, filters and handlers optional.
 As a matter of fact when using a dictionary to configure logging the only required key is `version`, and currently the only valid value is `1`.